victoryang00/PintOS/Project3.md

 ### Synchronization

 #### Explain the basics of your VM synchronization design.
 In particular, explain how it prevents deadlock.
 (Refer to the textbook for an explanation of the necessary conditions for deadlock.)

+There is an internal lock for frame table and swap table.
+For supplemental page table, it might be used by other process during eviction, so to avoid confusion and allow synchronization, we add a lock to each supplemental page table entry.

+These three parts

 #### A page fault in process P can cause another process Q's frame to be evicted.
 How do you ensure that Q cannot access or modify the page during the eviction process?
 How do you avoid a race between P evicting Q's frame and Q faulting the page back in?